-Set an alarm 30 minutes before you need to go to bed, and start wrapping up whatever you are doing.
+Instead of focusing on a wake up alarm, set an alarm 30 minutes before you need to go to bed, and once it goes off you need to stop.
+Start wrapping up whatever you are doing and begin getting ready to go to sleep.
 You must resist hitting the snooze button.

 3) Track your sleep:

+This next step is critical.
 Get a sleep tracking device to measure how many hours you are actually sleeping each night.
+This can be easily done by using an app on a smart phone.
 (It doesn’t matter if it’s accurate or not, you just need to use the same device every time to collect consistent data.)

 I use my Fitbit as a sleep tracking device.
 It predicts how many times I wake up throughout the night and how often I am restless.

-If you are able to sleep the desired amount of time for 7 consecutive nights, notice how you feel.
+If you are able to successfully sleep the desired amount of time for 5-7 consecutive nights, take a moment to notice how you feel.

-For example, if you are a resident physician, you may notice that when you are on a rotation that requires you to wake up much earlier than you are used to, your body will begin to wake up naturally, even before your alarm clock goes off.
+If you are a resident physician, you may notice that when you rotate on a different service that requires you to wake up much earlier than you are used to, your body will begin to wake up naturally after a week or so, even before your alarm clock goes off.

-Obviously, this becomes difficult when you take 24-hour calls or take night shifts- but understand that you just need to be as consistent as you can be.
+Obviously, this becomes difficult when you take 24-hour calls or take night shifts- but understand that you just need to be as consistent as possible.

 Get back into the pattern and the rhythm the next day.